CDCgov/phdi/index.rst

 Public Health Data Infrastructure (PHDI)
 ====================================================================

-Welcome the PHDI API documentation!
+Welcome to the PHDI API documentation!

 This project is aimed at providing public health departments with tools to improve data ingestion, facilitate inter-department collaboration, and streamline reporting.